 The subjects are available for students to study in Key stage 4 include:

 GCSE Geography and History

-GCSE Art/GCSE Art Graphics/GCSE Dance/GCSE Drama/GCSE Media/GCSE Music/GCSE PE/BTEC Performing Arts
+GCSE Art and Design – Fine Art/GCSE Dance/GCSE Drama/GCSE Media/GCSE Music/GCSE PE/BTEC Performing Arts/GCSE Photography

-GCSE Biology, Chemistry and Physics/GCSE or BTEC Technical Award in Business Studies/GCSE Computing/GCSE Food Preparation and Nutrition/BTEC Health and Social Care and Child Development/Technical Award in ICT and Creative Media/GCSE Technology
+GCSE Biology, Chemistry and Physics/GCSE or BTEC Technical Award in Business Studies/GCSE Computer Science/GCSE Food Preparation and Nutrition/Technical Award in ICT and Creative Media/GCSE Technology

 Key Stage 5

 Students follow a programme of A ‘Level and Technical Awards.

 Students study each A’Level course and BTEC course in Year 12 for eight hours over the two week period and A ‘Level and BTEC courses in year 13 for nine hours over the two week period.

 Presently, A ‘Level courses are offered in Religious Studies, English Literature, English Language (or English Combined), Maths, Further Maths, Physics, Chemistry, Biology, Sociology, Psychology, Media, Business, Art and Photography, History, Geography, and Physical Education.

 Technical Awards are available in: Applied Science.